Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogues.md

 The `/dialogue` command is used to open and control dialogues.
 The command looks like this: `/dialogue open <npc: target> <player: target> [sceneName:string]`

 -   `<npc: target>`: A selector pointing to any entity with the `minecraft:npc` component, such as the vanilla NPC.
-This determines where dialog commands are executed from, as well as the appearance of the NPC in the dialogue.
+This determines where dialogue commands are executed from, as well as the appearance of the NPC in the dialogue.
 -   `<player: target>`: A selector pointing to the player who will see the dialogue.
 -   `[sceneName:string]`: A string matching the `scene_tag` of the dialogue to be shown.
 Optional, if not present, the last dialogue shown by the NPC will be shown.